What Is Boreout? Exploring the Signs, Symptoms, and Solutions

 How Leaders Can Prevent and Manage Boreout

-Designing value-creating roles with visible impact
+Designing value-creating roles with visible, measurable impact

-Offering stretch opportunities that challenge employees
+Offering stretch opportunities that challenge employees at the edge of their competence

-Cutting unnecessary meetings and outdated systems
+Cutting zombie meetings and dismantling outdated processes

 Conclusion: You're Not Lazy—You're Underchallenged